Whisk(e)y

 7. Finally, the bourbon must have unadulterated flavors.
 This means that there cannot be anything added to change the flavors, all the flavor must come from the grains, distilling, and aging process.

 Bourbon is typically characterized by its sweet flavors from the corn, as well as having influence from the charred oak such as flavors of brown sugar and vanilla.
+Bourbon does not have sub categories as Scotch or Irish, but there are more American styles we will touch base on below.

 Rye Whiskey